edgedb/edgedb-js/docs/api/types.rst

         Create duration from BigInt_ number of microseconds.

-        Note: new Duration() accepts fractional seconds too but can lose precision because it's floating point.
+        Note: new Duration() accepts fractional seconds too but may lose precision as a floating point.

     .. js:method:: toMilliseconds(): number